TapToRandomize/TapToRandomize/README.md

 to generate and run a Solar Jetman rom.

 Without TapTo, you can also just open the script in the scripts menu, if you can view interactive scripts; it'll give you a list of randomizers, just select the one you want.
-The menu always is set to autoload ROMs; as a note, the menu ONLY works on a MiSTer; it will not properly function over SSH.
+The menu always is set to autoload ROMs; as a note, the menu ONLY works on a MiSTer, via HDMI; it will not properly function over SSH.
 I hope to fix that in a future release.

 In TapTo, make a card with **mister.script:randomizerlauncher.sh randomizername autoload (in the near future add ?hidden=true to the end of it to surpress the display output for truly smooth operation).